-We, as lovers of Jesus, have not been asked (by God) to win “the argument.”
+We as lovers of Jesus have not been asked (by God) to win “the argument.”
 We have not been asked to convince the world that we are right and they are wrong.
 No, we have been called to love those who are in darkness, to offer Jesus, and live our lives in such a way that wherever we go it can be said, “The Kingdom of God has come near.”
-But today, that so many Christians are freaking out, and it honestly seems like many of us actually want to see people go to hell, as if that would somehow validate us, and we can say, “I told you so!”
+But today Christians are freaking out, and it honestly seems like many of us actually want to see people go to hell.
+(As if that would somehow validate us, and we can say, “I told you so!”)
 Have we forgotten that once we too walked in darkness and were by nature hostile towards God?
 Answer me this: was it some freaked out, mad at the world Christian that brought you to the Truth?
 Or was it the love, grace and mercy of God offered through the lives of those who had themselves encountered and been changed by Jesus?

-Yes, as this age draws to an end, we as Christians will find ourselves diametrically opposed to much of what goes on around us, and we are supposed to speak the truth.
-I’m not at all saying that we are to turn a blind eye to the sin and brokenness that surrounds us.
-And folks need to know that God has indeed “fixed a day on which he will, through Jesus, judge the secrets of men’s hearts.”
-But while today is still called today, we do need to remember that Jesus really is the Truth.
+Yes, as this age draws to an end we as Christians will find ourselves diametrically opposed to much of what goes on around us, and we are supposed to speak the truth.
+I’m not at all saying that we are to turn a blind eye to sin, adopt some kind of escapist mentality, or ignore the brokenness that surrounds us.
+And folks do need to know that God has indeed “fixed a day on which he will, through Jesus, judge the secrets of men’s hearts.”
+But we need to remember that Jesus really is the Truth.
 There really is freedom and healing in him.
 He really is the Light of life, and by his Spirit we can share Reality with those around us.
 Don’t freak out, reach out!